BCPowerhouse/endless-sky-trade-balancing-tool/README.md

 *The ability to set the trade prices at specific systems while using sets of rules to generate the rest of the prices automatically.

-*A rule that will prevent the difference in price between two systems from being above some threshold.
+*A rule that will prevent the difference in price between two systems from being above a threshold that may be set.

 *The ability to set a probability function for how much the difference between two systems will be.
 (For example, will a price close to the threshold be just as likely as a price far from it.)